feadoor/rustdoku/README.md

 # Patterns included so far

+Screenshots produced using the free software [HoDoKu](http://hodoku.sourceforge.net/en/index.php)

 ## Full house

 This occurs when only one cell in a row, column or block remains empty.
 Although this is subsumed by both other types of single below, it's much easier to spot than the general case.

 ![alt tag](images/fullhouse.png)

-In this example, there is only one empty cell in the central row, into which the value 4 can be placed.
+In this example, there is only one empty cell in the third column, into which the value 2 can be placed.

 ## Hidden single